Bashnett/Bashnett.github.io/static/writeups/instant/instant-htb.md

 ![NMAP](/static/writeups/instant/2.png)

-we have to add instant.htb to machine ip in /etc/hosts
+I have to add instant.htb to machine ip in /etc/hosts

 ![NMAP](/static/writeups/instant/3.png)

-we can see site called instant.htb, After enumerating directories and subdomain, nothing interesting was found, lets look at site functionality, it seems we can download file called instant.apk. lets download it and open it with jadx and look for information in decompiled code.
+I can see site called instant.htb, After enumerating directories and subdomain, nothing interesting was found, lets look at site functionality, it seems we can download file called instant.apk. lets download it and open it with jadx and look for information in decompiled code.

 I found two unique subdomain in 'network_security_config.xml', lets keep a note of it for now:

 ![NMAP](/static/writeups/instant/4.png)